outdreamer/build-a-cure/DRINKME.md

     structure & operations                usage of structure/operations    system fit of structure/operations                               requirement for structure/operations

     # code                                # intent                         # meaning                                                        # cause
-    def finding_function(numbers):        "filter" (or "test", "change")   finding relevant items (relevance determined by filter)          because a set contains irrelevant items
+    def finding_function(numbers):        intending "filter" (test/change) means "find relevant items (relevance determined by filter)"     because "a set contains irrelevant items to remove"

     # code                                # intent                         # meaning                                                        # cause
     for i in range(0, len(numbers)):      intending "index iteration"      means "apply structure to all in integer index sequence"         because "a structure (like a filter/change/test) is needed"
     # code                                # intent                         # meaning                                                        # cause
       subset = filter(numbers[i], func)   intending "filter list by func"  means "apply filter structure to items in list"                  because "a subset structure is needed"

 ### Example of applying an interface to a classification problem (classify images as having a dog vs. cat)